gauthierbizzarri/MessengerApp/README.md

 🖊Now you can write a message to the conversation and send it by clicking on "Send" button ⚙️This will send a JSON weft (see : send messages procedure )

+📌Now the message is sent , to see the message added to the conversation , reaload the page by double click on the cotnact into the contact list

 ## JSON weft

 - LOGIN PROCEDURE (sent from the client) :